 Abstractly, we let $\pi^q$: $\mathcal{Q}\to \Delta_{A}^{|S|}$ be a mapping from an occupancy measure $q^\pi$ to a policy $\pi$.
 Similarly, as defined by~\eqref{eq.pi2ocm} we let $q^\pi$: $\Delta_{A}^{|S|} \to \mathcal{Q}$ be a mapping from a policy $\pi$ to an occupancy measure $q^\pi$.
 Clearly, $q^\pi = (\pi^q)^{-1}$.

-Despite the non-convexity essence of~\eqref{eq.cmdp.p} in policy space, the reformulation~\eqref{eq.cmdp.m} reveals underlying convexity in occupancy measure $q^\pi$.
+Despite the nonconvexity essence of~\eqref{eq.cmdp.p} in policy space, the reformulation~\eqref{eq.cmdp.m} reveals the underlying convexity in occupancy measure $q^\pi$.
 In Lemma~\ref{lem.BAP}, we exploit this convexity to show the average policy improvement over $T$ steps.